thtemme/Deeplearning4j-Hackathon/README.md

 # Deeplearning4j-Hackathon

 This repository contains a skeleton project for the Deeplearning4j-Hackathon.
 The hackathon challenge is to implement a Convolutional Neural Network for image classification which is able to distinct images of cats and dogs.
-Please follow the installation instructions and the data download (Step 0 and Step 1) in front of the Hackathon!
+Please follow the installation instructions and the data download (Step 0 and Step 1) before the Hackathon!

 If you get stuck at any point in this hackathon don't hesitate to ask the friendly OPITZ guys which are happy to help!
 The Deeplearning4j website also provides great documentation with many examples and tutorials.
 Just have a look: https://deeplearning4j.org/documentation

-#Step 0 - Setup your machine learning Dev environment
+# Step 0 - Setup your machine learning Dev environment

 ## Install JDK 8 64 Bit:
 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html